 This review seeks to address the gaps in knowledge relating to non-dependent parental substance misuse.
 A significant challenge within this review was the lack of agreed and consistent definitions of substance misuse within the literature.
 Many of the studies apply vastly different criteria, making synthesis of findings problematic.
 To overcome this challenge, we agreed definitions of varying levels of substance misuse which we have applied to the original studies and synthesised accordingly.
-We focus upon high risk patterns of substance misuse, which include high risk alcohol misuse defined as a pattern of drinking that leads to the presence of physical or psychological problems (typically over 35 units per week for women and over 50 units per week for men), frequent drug misuse (more than once per month as defined by the Crime Survey for England and Wales) and alcohol or drug abuse defined as: a maladaptive pattern of drinking/drug use, leading to clinically significant impairment or distress, as manifested by at least one related problem in a 12-month period (failure to fulfil major role obligations, use in situations in which it is physically hazardous, alcohol or drug-related legal problems, having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol or drugs) [35].
+We focus upon high risk patterns of substance misuse, which include harmful levels of alcohol misuse defined as a pattern of drinking that leads to the presence of physical or psychological problems (typically over 35 units per week for women and over 50 units per week for men)[32], frequent drug misuse

+(more than once per month as defined by the Crime Survey for England and Wales) and alcohol or drug abuse defined as: a maladaptive pattern of drinking/drug use, leading to clinically significant impairment or distress, as manifested by at least one related problem in a 12-month period (failure to fulfil major role obligations, use in situations in which it is physically hazardous, alcohol or drug-related legal problems, having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol or drugs) [33].
 If insufficient detail was reported within the original study for the review team to confidently assess the criteria for high risk levels, we have not included these findings within the main body of the report (detailed within appendix D).
-Dependent use is defined as a cluster of physiological, behavioural, and cognitive phenomena in which the use of the substance takes on much higher priority for a given individual than other behaviours that once had greater value [35].
-Separate work estimating the prevalence of dependent use was commissioned by PHE [15, 36] and therefore will not be included in the first element of our work (REAi).
+Dependent use is defined as a cluster of physiological, behavioural, and cognitive phenomena in which the use of the substance takes on much higher priority for a given individual than other behaviours that once had greater value [33].
+Separate work estimating the prevalence of dependent use was commissioned by PHE [12, 34] and therefore will not be included in the first element of our work (REAi).
 Going forward, we will refer to the substance misuse levels within all literature within the main body of the report as non-dependent parental substance misuse; denoting high risk levels.

-When referring to source studies or evidence relating to alcohol and/or drug misuse, we use the term parental substance misuse.
-However when the source studies examine only alcohol or drug misuse we use the term parental alcohol misuse or parental drug misuse.
+We recognise that parental alcohol misuse is different from parental drug misuse.
+This difference relates to the illicit nature of drug misuse and general acceptability of alcohol use in society, particularly when consumed at low risk levels [32].
+Where the source studies allow, we will separate alcohol or drug misuse findings and use the term 'parental alcohol misuse' or 'parental drug misuse'.
+Where referring to source studies or evidence which combine alcohol and drug misuse, we will highlight this within our findings using the term parental substance misuse.
 Within the tables and figures we will include further clarification relating to the specific levels reported upon within the source studies.
-REAii examines the evidence for psychological and social interventions will include interventions for both dependent and non-dependent substance misusers.
+REAii examines the evidence for psychological and social interventions and will include interventions for both dependent and non-dependent substance misusers.
 This decision was informed by a paucity of research examining the effectiveness of interventions for non-dependent substance misusing parents combined with the difficulty of separating substance abuse and dependence within this literature.